swill/slackd/README.md

   -LINE_INCLUDES string
       Post line if this regexp DOES match.
   -REOPEN
       Reopen the file if it disappears.
-Useful with logrotation.
+Useful with log rotation.
   -TOKEN string
       Your Slack token.
 ```